Up to 50% off sofas & mattresses — limited‑time deals.

 Rowe Sofa Comparison Chart

-Feature Maddox Sofa Leo Sofa Madeline Sofa Lilah Slipcovered Sofa
+Feature Maddox Leo Madeline Lilah Slipcovered

-Seat Depth 26" 21" 24" 24"
+Seat depth 26" 21" 24" 24"

-Seat Height 19" 22" 21" 21"
+Seat height 19" 22" 21" 21"

-Dimensions (L x D x H) 96"-111" L; 41" D; 35" H 76"-92" L; 34" D; 37" H 71"-100" L; 40" D; 34" H 89" L; 40" D; 38" H
+Size (L x D x H) 96"-111" L; 41" D; 35" H 76"-92" L; 34" D; 37" H 71"-100" L; 40" D; 34" H 89" L; 40" D; 38" H

-Slipcover Option No No No Yes
+Slipcover No No No Yes

-Fabric Options Large fabric library Large fabric library Large fabric library Large fabric library
+Fabrics Large fabric library Large fabric library Large fabric library Large fabric library

-Best For Deep lounging Upright comfort Balanced feel Everyday practicality
+Best for Deep lounging Upright comfort Balanced feel Everyday practicality

 How We Tested It